 While the specific events your adjudication process includes will depend on the severity of your alleged misconduct and other circumstances surrounding your potential dismissal, there are a few common steps Drexel University always takes.
 These include:

-- An investigation phase.
+2. An investigation phase.
 Drexel University College of Medicine will take time to uncover what happened.
 During this period, the College may ask you for a written statement.
-Attorney Joseph D. Lento and his team can help you pull together a persuasive argument at this time.
+The Student Defense Team at LLF Law Firm can help you pull together a persuasive argument at this time.

 If the College of Medicine recommends dismissal, that isn't the end of the road.
 You can still file an appeal to, hopefully, jumpstart negotiations and pursue a preferable outcome.